The infection began online. Then it infected the world.

 The dreams lasted from when he was eight years old up until he was seventeen in 2007, a year before the film remake premiered.
 The metal bugs, the dreams, and that scene from the movie inspired him greatly, so in 2015, he began outlining a plot of a computer virus from outer space, and combined it with the things from his dreams.
 The challenge for him was finding a way for it to spread to people, and he eventually came up with the solution, which is explained throughout the story.

 Additionally, he found inspiration and motivation from other sci-fi genres in media, rock songs, and poetry.
 There are several themes explored throughout the book, including the dangers of trusting technology too much, how rapid and forceful loss can be, and how to move on while holding that loss, along with found family and trusting one's instincts.
-James has always been a heavy fan of anything sci-fi, particularly aliens, other dimensions and time travel.
+James has always been a heavy fan of anything fringe or sci-fi, particularly aliens, space adventures, parallel dimensions and time travel.